-Peacekeeping and War on terror
+Peacekeeping and War on Terror

-The soldiers from the 82nd Airborne Division continued to support US operations worldwide including engagements against Islamic State (ISIS, ISIL) in Iraq where the operational parts ere engaged into the program of the train and advise for Iraqi troops.
+As of 2007, elements of the 82nd Airborne Division were deployed to Iraq to support Operation Iraqi Freedom.
+The soldiers from the 82nd Airborne Division continue to support U.S. operations worldwide, including engagements against Islamic State (ISIS, ISIL) in Iraq, where they were engaged in training and advising Iraqi troops.

 Operational structure and organization